Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 At first it was just a claw, gouging through the steel.
 But that little breach was enough: more fusion claws, sizzling and spitting as they ripped through solid metal, worked their way into the gap and peeled it apart like a sardine can.

 Cora stood and backed away from the door, shaking but determined not to throw up or lose her dignity.
-It was a stupid thing to cling to, but…
+It was a stupid thing to cling to, but...

 Her resolve barely survived the sight of the biggest monster yet.
 Its sickly white flesh was smeared with human blood, and there was a *swagger* to the way it ripped the bulkhead out of its housing.